felipendc/vicyos-hefftor-polybar-xfce/README.md

 **The begining...** You may be thinking: Hm...
 Cool, but... why Xfce?<br />

 This is the question, this is why!
 Let me think where to start from....<br />

-I've never seen any Polybar been used on an Xfce, so far, then, I thought, why not?
+I've never seen any Polybar been used on an Xfce, so far.
+Then, I thought, why not?
 Why not to bring this beaulty to Xfce?<br />
 Because most of the time it's usual to see it with [Tiling Window Manager](https://www.youtube.com/watch?v=Lj1IfdKY0CU), such as:<br />

 <pre>Herbstluftwm (HLWM),Bspwm, Awesome, i3, XMonad...
 Just to name a few.</pre>